 Is there a deadline to submit my DS260?

 There is no official deadline to submit your DS260.
-People will continue to submit DS260s for DV2019 cases well into 2019.
-Submissions as late as April, May or perhaps even June of next year will still get processed in time.
+People will continue to submit DS260s for DV2021 cases well into 2021.
+Submissions as late as April, May or perhaps (but more riskily) even June of next year will still get processed in time.

 How long does it take to process the DS260?

 The way DS260’s are processed was changed for DV2018.
 In addition there was a recent change to the process about submitting documents to KCC AFTER the DS260.